Dream of having the confidence to travel solo?

 My absolute favorite dish was the rich chocolate mousse served with candied nuts and a drizzling of an herbal Portuguese liqueur called Beirao.
 Apparently the combination of seeds and herbs used in Beirao is a state secret, kind of like the recipe to Coca-Cola.
 All I know about Beirao is that it goes really well with chocolate, and that is my kind of booze.

-Further Reading: One day in Lisbon itinerary!
+That’s a Perfect One day in Lisbon itinerary!